Soil -- Agapetes can adapt to many soils, but it prefers a loose, well-draining soil mix that is slightly acidic and

-If your tap water is very high in minerals ("hard water"), you may need to use bottled water or rainwaterr.
+If your tap water is very high in minerals ("hard water"), you may need to use bottled water or rainwater.
 If that's not practical for you, use a fertilizer for acid-loving plants, to counteract the alkalinity of the tap water.

-Climate -- Agapetes prefers mild temperatures.
-In warmer conditions, keep the pot shaded so the roots stay cool.
+Climate -- Agapetes enjoys mild temperatures with cool nights.
 It can probably survive several degrees of frost, but it's happiest with temperatures above 40°F (4°C).
 I recommend protecting it from frost at least the first 2 years, until it has a caudex.
 Indoors, over about 40-45% humidity is best.

 If you have any questions or problems, please contact me.